ismailfaruk/ECSE324--Computer-Organization/README.md

 ## Description

+Lab experiments were done using an ARM processor on an Altera DE1-SoC single board computer.
+The FPGA chip on the DE1-SoC has an ARM processor in was programmed.

 Lab 1 - Process Management and Tiny Shell - Involved building a tiny shell to mimic a shell with running processes using Fork, Clone, VClone and FIFO, using assigned flags when running the shell.

 ## Built With